MaterializeInc/materialize/doc/developer/design/20230806_durable_catalog_state.md

   on the current proposed implementation is that the Coordinator already reads the entire durable catalog state into memory for every catalog transaction.
 So we already need that amount of memory free at any time in order to be able to serve DDL.

+## Future Work

+- Move storage usage out of the catalog state.
+- Update the timestamp oracle to store a catalog timestamp used to make changes to the catalog.
+We can then fetch the epoch AS OF catalog_ts to check if it changed instead of needing a linearized `fetch_recent_upper` in persist.
+- Differential catalog state; update the catalog state to refresh itself whenever it's changed concurrently instead of halting.

 ## Open questions